zoharaxe/Budget-Project-back-and-front-end-on-Node.JS/README.md

-# Web Budget App Project
+# Web Budget App Project - Manual

 - At the top you can see the present budget month and the sum of your incomes and expenses.
 - Select "-" or "+" (expense or income accordingly) before insert your values .